Bigger Is Safer: Provable Robustness in In-Context Learning Scales with Capacity: Abstract

 \section{Abstract}

-Large language models adapt to new tasks through in-context learning (ICL) without parameter updates.
-Current theoretical explanations for this capability assume test tasks are drawn from a distribution similar to that seen during pretraining.
-This assumption overlooks adversarial distribution shifts that threaten real-world reliability.
-To address this gap, we introduce a distributionally robust meta-learning framework that provides worst-case performance guarantees for ICL under Wasserstein-based distribution shifts.
-Focusing on linear self-attention Transformers, we derive a non-asymptotic bound linking adversarial perturbation strength ($\rho$), model capacity ($m$), and the number of in-context examples ($N$).
-The analysis reveals that model robustness scales with the square root of its capacity ($\rho_{\text{max}} \propto \sqrt{m}$), while adversarial settings impose a sample complexity penalty proportional to the square of the perturbation magnitude ($N_\rho - N_0 \propto \rho^2$).
-Experiments on synthetic tasks confirm these scaling laws.
-These findings advance the theoretical understanding of ICL's limits under adversarial conditions and suggest that model capacity serves as a fundamental resource for distributional robustness.
+In-context learning (ICL) allows large language models to adapt to new tasks from a few examples without updating their parameters.
+Existing theories explain ICL by assuming the test task distribution matches pretraining — an assumption that breaks down under adversarial distribution shifts.
+We introduce a distributionally robust meta-learning framework that provides worst-case guarantees for ICL under Wasserstein-based distribution shifts.
+Focusing on linear self-attention Transformers, we derive a non-asymptotic bound connecting adversarial perturbation strength ($\rho$), model capacity ($m$), and the number of in-context examples ($N$).
+The analysis reveals that the maximum safe perturbation radius scales as $\rho_{\max} \propto \sqrt{m}$, while maintaining performance under adversarial shift requires additional in-context examples with $N_\rho - N_0 \propto \rho^2$.
+Experiments on synthetic tasks confirm these scaling laws, and experiments on 21 real pretrained models (0.1B–7B parameters, 5 families) provide qualitative evidence consistent with the theory's predictions, while revealing that ICL capability is a prerequisite for robustness.
+These findings advance the theoretical understanding of ICL under adversarial conditions and formalize the sense in which larger models are safer under distributional shift.